 Jill is a physical therapist and founded TurningPoint Breast Cancer Rehabilitation, a non-profit organization, in 2003.
 Jill is an advocate for increased attention to the physical and emotional side effects of breast cancer and the role of rehabilitation and exercise to improve quality of life.
 Jill has published and presented locally, nationally and internationally in the field of physical therapy outcomes and breast cancer rehabilitation.
 In 2012, she was a steering committee member of an American Cancer Society task force on breast cancer rehabilitation.
 As part of this project, Jill was the author of numerous papers published in a special supplement of the journal Cancer on a prospective surveillance model for rehabilitation of women with breast cancer.
 Jill is a Fellow of the American Academy of Orthopaedic Manual Physical Therapy and Certified Lymphedema Therapist.
 Jill is a breast cancer survivor.

-Lauren has been working over 14 years as a physical therapist, with experience in orthopedics and sports medicine.
+Lauren has been working over 17 years as a physical therapist, with experience in orthopedics and sports medicine.
 Lauren recognized the value of manual therapy after helping her mother after breast cancer surgery.
 After attending a continuing education class taught by TurningPoint, she knew what direction she wanted to take her career.
 Lauren joined TurningPoint in 2011 and is committed to providing further education to women about rehabilitation after breast cancer treatment.
-She is a certified Pilates Instructor.
+She is a certified Pilates Instructor and has been teaching a weekly Pilates class at TurningPoint since 2013.
+Lauren is a Certified Edema Specialist.

 Leslie is a physical therapist introduced to TurningPoint through our continuing education courses on the care of women with breast cancer.
 Leslie has extensive experience in neurological and orthopedic physical therapy.
 She is passionate about providing compassionate care and using her clinical skills in the rehabilitation of women affected with breast cancer.
 Leslie is a breast cancer survivor.